jaamestaay/M2R-Group-29/README.md

 - Examining the implementations of commonly used Julia modules (Autodiff, Zygote, etc) which make use of (reverse-mode) automatic differentiation based on Labs 2 and 3 of SciMLSANUM2024.
 - Working on basic ideas of gradient descent and extending them to more sophisticated methods used in practice (including but not limited to SGD) to locate various minima.
 - Currently working on how to apply these methods in solving neural ODEs/CDEs (where applicable) to make them more efficient.
 Largely working in Julia.

+Xinyan Wang:
+- Explan backpropagation for nueral network and the adjoint method for neural ODEs.
+- Provide an explanation of the idea behind neural ODEs.
+- Use Julia to construct a neural ODE model and apply it to some applications.
+- Show the limitations and strengths of neural ODEs, and introduce some ways to optimize a simple neural ODE.